Felly Bull

 Instructions

-• Heat the vegetable oil in a casserole on a high heat.
-Add the pork with a pinch of seasoning and cook for 12 to 15 minutes, until really brown.
+• Heat the vegetable oil in a shallow casserole on a high heat.
+Add the pork mince and lightly season with salt and freshly ground black pepper.
+Cook for 12 to 15 minutes, until really brown, stirring occasionally.

 • Add the tomato purée to the pork and stir, cooking it out (for about 1 minute) until it reaches a light orangey colour.
 Add the white wine and cook for about 30 seconds, until evaporated.
 Now add the cooked vegetables to the pork, mix well and then add the 'nduja, stock, bay leaf and milk.
 Cook gently for 2 hours or until tender and reduced.
 Season with salt and freshly ground black pepper, to taste.